tiNa5113/Countdown-project/README.md

 They can also be used to track personal milestones, such as birthdays, anniversaries, or retirement dates.

-Create multiple countdowns for any event or date,
-Set reminders for upcoming events,
+-Create multiple countdowns for any event or date, -Set reminders for upcoming events,
-Share your countdowns with friends and family.
+-Share your countdowns with friends and family.